 Modern AIS receivers can handle the transfer of data without any special computer software.
 Thus, the most basic components of a typical AIS-receiving station are the AIS Receiver itself and a VHF Antenna along with their relevant cables.
 Of course, you may use other components such as a Computer or an AIS switch or special computer software.
 The only necessary prerequisites are constant power supply and a stable internet connection.

 Any marine electronics shop near your area could provide you with an AIS receiver.
 You may buy one directly from there or you may order one from any online shop which sells marine electronics (you may also visit the MarineTraffic E-Shop).
 In many cases, especially if you are located in an area of maritime interest or if your area is not sufficiently covered by other MarineTraffic stations, we will be pleased to provide you with a top-notch AIS receiver for free.

 Marine VHF antennas of any kind are suited for AIS-data reception.
 However, for base stations, an antenna of 5/8 type seems to perform better.
-The Sirio GP 3-E is a fine example of such an antenna.
-A typical 5/8 antenna is shown on the following picture.
+You may check some sample antennas in our E-shop.

 If you are interested in further improving your coverage you may use a high-gain VHF antenna (e.g. a 3 x 5/8) or a specially designed antenna for AIS-reception, such as the “Shakespeare 6396-ais” or the “DPD Productions AIS antenna”.

 You can also build your own handcrafted antenna which will result in you having even more options.
 Since, in most cases, the sea is not surrounding us, it would be a very good idea to construct a directional (Yagi) antenna pointing straight to the sea.
 An array of two Yagi AIS antennas is shown below.

 You may also try a custom made “Collinear” AIS antenna.